Originally featured in Points West magazine in Fall/Winter 2018

 All bird eggs are made of calcium carbonate, and up to 10 percent of the calcium required to form the eggshell is sourced from the female’s bones.
 Because egg production is resource intensive, a golden eagle clutch typically ranges between one and three eggs with larger clutches corresponding to years of abundant prey.
 Many factors including weather, food availability, competition, and disturbance all contribute to whether a breeding pair of golden eagles succeed.

 These cream-colored eggs with small brown splotches belong to golden eagle Kateri, one of eleven educational avian ambassadors of the Draper Museum Raptor Experience.
 The immersive program uses live raptors to promote education and awareness—and provides purpose to birds no longer suited for reintroduction to the wild.
 Kateri, who has been with us since 2013, is the only bird of the Raptor Experience to lay eggs; she has done so every year since 2014.

 Kateri can be seen at our daily Raptor Experience programs.
-Her eggs can be found in the permanent exhibition Monarch of the Skies: The Golden Eagle in Greater Yellowstone and the American West, installed in 2018 and found on the lower level of the Draper Natural History Museum.
+Her eggs can be found in the new permanent exhibition Monarch of the Skies: The Golden Eagle in Greater Yellowstone and the American West, found on the lower level of the Draper Natural History Museum.
 Golden eagles are protected under the Bald and Golden Eagle Protection Act; possession of eagles or eagle parts is prohibited by state and federal authorities.
 However, the Draper’s display of these eggs is permitted under the authority of the State of Wyoming and U.S. Fish and Wildlife Service.